pacmanguai/ghost/README.md

 This project implements the Ghost game in ASP .net.
 It is based in the specifications under https://en.wikipedia.org/wiki/Ghost_(game).

-##Documentation
+## Documentation
-- Technical exercise.pdf: requirements of the project.
+- ./Docs/Technical exercise.pdf: requirements of the project.
-- DesignNotes.mkd: Technical notes.
+- ./Docs/DesignNotes.mkd: Technical notes.